avolkov/2017-11-14-3d-printing/slides.rst

 PETG
 ====

 Almost as easy to print as PLA with much better mechanical properties.
-A possible replacement for ABS.
+A  replacement for ABS.

 Nozzle: 240C
 Bed: 90C